Foibe massacres: Slavs under Italian Fascist rule

+Events

 World War II

 Bombing of Zadar in World War II by the Allies (1944): from these events began the exodus of the Dalmatian Italians from the city.

 During World War II, in 1941, Nazi Germany, Fascist Italy, Hungary, and Bulgaria occupied Yugoslavia, redrawing their borders to include former parts of the Yugoslavian state.
 A new Nazi puppet state, the Independent State of Croatia (NDH), was created.
 With the Treaties of Rome, the NDH agreed to cede to Italy Dalmatian territory, creating the second Governorate of Dalmatia, from north of Zadar to south of Split, with inland areas, plus nearly all the Adriatic islands and Gorski Kotar.
 Italy then annexed these territories, while all the remainder of southern Croatia, including the entire coast, were placed under Italian occupation.
 Italy also appointed an Italian, Prince Aimone, Duke of Aosta, as king of Croatia.

 Italy proceeded to Italianize the annexed areas of Dalmatia.
 Place names were Italianized, and Italian was made the official language in all schools, churches and government administration.
 All Croatian cultural societies were banned, while Italians took control of all key mineral, industrial and business establishments.
 Italian policies prompted resistance by Dalmatians, many joined the Partisans.
 This led to further Italian repressive measures – shooting of civilian hostages, burning of villages, confiscation of properties.
 Italians took many civilians to concentration camps – altogether, some 80,000 Dalmatians, 12% of the population, passed through Italian concentration camps.

 Division of Yugoslavia after its invasion by the Axis powers.